santoshndev/moodle-availability_dedicationtime/README.md

 This plugin depends upon the data calculated by block_dedication.
 So make sure to install block_dedication plugin( https://moodle.org/plugins/block_dedication) and its data is calculated for some courses and users.

 # Features
-1. restrict the activities and resources with dedication time (time spent in the course).
+1. Restrict the activities and resources with dedication time (time spent in the course).
-2. restiction can be applied in either in hours or minutes.
+2. Restriction can be applied in either in hours or minutes.

+# Release 4.1.2
+1. Minor improvements added

 # Release 4.1.1
 1. Added availability message improvements as suggested by Dan Marsden